smithclay/otlp2parquet/docs/deployment/cloudflare.md

 ## Deployment to Cloudflare

 After local testing, you can deploy the Worker to the Cloudflare global network.
+By default, the Cloudflare worker has no authentication enabled: implement your own authentication or set `OTLP2PARQUET_BASIC_AUTH_ENABLED` in `wrangler.toml`.

 ### Option A: Quick Start (Deploy Button)